Thunderblok/thunderline/START_HERE.md

   - Docker registry access for the Thunderline release image (`image.repository` / `image.tag`).
   - Kubernetes cluster credentials (`kubectl` configured for the target context).
 - **Helm:** version 3.10+ available locally.
+- **Flower runtime image:**
+  - Ensure the Flower superexec image you plan to deploy includes the `flwr` runtime and this repository's `python/cerebros/keras` package.
+The new client/server wiring lives in `cerebros.keras.flower_app` and removes the PyTorch requirement.
+  - If you are packaging a custom superexec image, copy the repo into `/workspace/app` and set the entry point to `flwr client-app cerebros.keras.flower_app:client_app` (see Section 5).
+  - Required environment variables are documented below; at a minimum set `CEREBROS_MODEL_NAME=simple_cnn` and `CEREBROS_DATASET_NAME=mnist` for CPU demos.

 ---